twoducks/ossindex/README.md

 Licensing
 ---------

-All source code is licensed under the [BSD 3-clause license](http://opensource.org/licenses/BSD-3-Clause).
+All source code in this repository is licensed under the [BSD 3-clause license](http://opensource.org/licenses/BSD-3-Clause).